webaware/gravityforms-eway/readme.txt

 > V6010: Invalid TransactionType, account not certified for eCome only MOTO or Recurring available

 It probably means you need to set your Client-Side Encryption key; see above.
+It can also indicate that your website has JavaScript errors, which can prevent Client-Side Encryption from working.
+Check for errors in your browser's developer console.

 If your website is PCI Certified and you don't want to use Client-Side Encryption for some reason, then you will still get this error in the sandbox until you enable PCI for Direct Connections.
 See [screenshots](https://wordpress.org/plugins/gravityforms-eway/screenshots/)